 To get the best business software, start by determining your IT requirements.
 Decide what you want to do with your software, then match each requirement up to specific packages.

-Most companies establish a core set of business software which they install onto every computer.
+Most companies establish a core set of business software which is either installed on each computer or, more commonly, accessed via the web.
 This ensures everyone in the company is able to perform important tasks and helps you standardise software across your business.

 This core business software generally includes:

-- an office suite, for working with documents, spreadsheets and so on
+- an office suite, for working with documents, spreadsheets and email

 However, because not everyone in your company is likely to need those packages, evaluate requirements on an individual basis.
 Establish which people in your business need what packages, then determine the best way to purchase them.
-There are different licensing options, and choosing the right one for you will depend on the number of users, how much flexibility you require and whether you need additional services such as automatic upgrade.
+There are different licensing options, and choosing the right one for you will depend on the number of users, how much flexibility you require and whether you need additional services such as automatic upgrades (which come as standard with many host web hosted sytems).

 If you have really specific business software requirements, you might need to develop custom software.
 It's expensive and time-consuming, but sometimes the only way to get the software your business needs.